god-Krico/EE782-Project/README.md

-# 🛰️ EE782 – Assignment 2: Satellite Image Classification using Deep CNNs
+# 🛰️ EE782 – Satellite Image Classification using Deep CNNs

 ## 👨‍💻 Group Members
 This project was completed by: